Digital Data Marketing Tips (That actually work!)

-A significant portion of people browse the internet on their mobile phones—which means that your website should be optimized for mobile viewing.
-Mobile friendly sites load faster, use less data, and look better on smaller screens when compared to websites optimized for viewing on large tablets or laptops.
+A significant portion of people browse the internet on their mobile phones.
+Mobile friendly sites load faster, use less data, and look better on smaller screens to optimize mobile viewing.
+Compared to websites optimized for viewing on large screens.
 You can even create a ‘mobile friendly’ code for your website that will automatically adjust the template for people viewing on mobile devices.
-This will increase audience retention as it is likely that if your site isn’t optimized for a mobile user then they will leave the site and often never come back, as they will usually forget to check the website out when they get to a PC, or they have forgotten your web address.
-More and more people are starting to use smartphones and tablets over PC’s so it is important that you hit this audience and cater for them.
+This will increase audience retention because it’s likely that if your site isn’t optimized for a mobile user then they will leave the site and often never come back, as they will usually forget to check the website out when they get to a PC, or they have forgotten your web address.
+More people are starting to use smartphones and tablets over PC’s so it is important that you hit this audience and cater for them.
 You could potentially be missing out on a lot of business.

 Know how social media works—and how it differs

 The majority of people who use the internet also use at least one type of social media.
-A significant portion of digital campaigns are targeted towards social media users, and you can easily make social media a part of your regular online marketing plans.
+A significant portion of digital campaigns are targeted towards social media users rather than just email marketing, and you can easily make social media a part of your regular online marketing plans.

 However, it’s vital that you understand how social media works (when in doubt, find someone within the company who knows their stuff!) and how each type of social media has different expectations and unwritten, or written, rules.
 Even something as seemingly simple as overusing hashtags could make people feel annoyed at your brand, which can turn away potential customers.

 You must also familiarize yourself with what people usually post on different types of social media and use that in your digital campaigns.
-For example: Digital campaigns promoted on Instagram, where personal photos and short videos are the usual fare, are widely different than digital campaigns promoted on a Blogging website, where longer comments and blog posts are considered standard.
+One example is digital campaigns promoted on Instagram.
+Where personal photos and short videos are the usual fare.
+In comparison, widely different than digital campaigns promoted on a Blogging website.
+Where longer comments and blog posts are considered standard.

 Do some research into how your competitors use social media.
 There is a broad range of platforms aside from the main two Facebook and Twitter.
 Look into creating a LinkedIn and Google+ account.
-Look at what posts the competitors make and what works for them.
-Take a look into how frequently they make their posts.
+Then look at what posts the competitors make and what works for them.
+Also take a look into how frequently they make their posts.
 Create an analysis and compare your competitors with each other.
 Then make your own plan based off what works well for your competitors.

 Don’t forget to email!

-Email campaigns are especially beneficial if your website has mailing lists or other types of subscription lists that will allow you to send updates, coupons and other advertising through email servers.
+Email campaigns are especially beneficial if your website has mailing lists.
+As well as other types of subscription lists that will allow you to send updates, coupons and other advertising through email servers.
+To get a better return from your emails with accurate email data.
 We made another post on direct email campaigns, be sure to check it out.

 Make your marketing interactive

-People love interactive marketing campaigns, where they are asked to participate (usually through photos, comments, or another shared experience) in order to be eligible for some type of prize.
-The prize might be monetary, such as a gift card or item from your business, or it could simply be social, such as being picked as a “featured photographer” on a photography business Facebook.
+People love interactive marketing campaigns.
+Where they are asked to participate (usually through photos, comments, or another shared experience) in order to be eligible for some type of prize.
+For instance, the prize might be monetary, such as a gift card or item from your business, or it could simply be social, such as being picked as a “featured photographer” on a photography business Facebook.
 This is also useful because you are engaging with a wider audience.
-People that will be competing in order to win the prize will often share your posts so their own friends can see it and vote, like, or share themselves.
-This is going to increase your interactions and the amount of people that will see the post.
+People that will be competing in order to win the prize will often share your posts.
+Therefore their own friends can see it and vote, like, or share themselves.
+Leading to an increase in your interactions and the amount of people that will see the post.
 From this you would be looking for more profile clicks, shares, likes and follows.
 This eventually will start leads coming through.

 Utilize “calls to action” over simple marketing